MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 ### Step 1 – Set the language

 ￼PlayFab allows you to choose from a specific list of languages to support.
-You can make a call to **GetLanguageList]()** to see the language codes.
+You can make a call to the **GetLanguageList()** method to see the language codes.

 First, we will update a player’s profile to include the language in which they would prefer to get content from your title.